BrandonKang/akamai-gpu-ai-demo/README.md

 ## Features

 - Fine-tuned ResNet18 model using CIFAR-10 dataset
-- Trained on NVIDIA RTX 4000 Ada GPU
+- Trained on NVIDIA RTX 4000 Ada GPU * 2EA (Just one GPU may not working)
 - Flask-based web interface for image URL-based prediction
 - GPU-accelerated inference supported